Ordinals in Frobenius Monads: Free adjunctions and monads

 An adjunction is given by two categories $\cal A$ and $\cal B$, a functor $F$ from $\cal B$ to $\cal A$, the \emph{left adjoint}, a functor $G$ from $\cal A$ to $\cal B$, the \emph{right adjoint}, a natural transformation ${\gamma\!:I_{\cal B}\strt GF}$, the \emph{unit} of the adjunction, and a natural transformation ${\varphi\!:FG\strt I_{\cal A}}$, the \emph{counit} of the adjunction, which satisfy the following \emph{triangular} equations for every object $B$ of $\cal B$ and every object $A$ of $\cal A$:

 The adjunction freely generated by a single object $0$ on the $\cal B$ side is defined in syntactical terms analogously to \emph{Frob} (see \cite{D99}, Chapter~4, for a detailed exposition).
 In this free adjunction, the objects of $\cal B$ are $0$, $GF0$, $GFGF0$, etc., while those of $\cal A$ are $F0$, $FGF0$, $FGFGF0$, etc. This notion of freely generated adjunction is essentially the same as a 2-categorial notion that may be found in \cite{A74}, \cite{SS86} (cf.\ also \cite{KS74}) and \cite{L08}.
-If we consider the sub-2-category of the 2-category \emph{Cat} of categories whose only 0-cells are $\cal A$ and $\cal B$, whose 1-cells are made of $F$ and $G$, and whose 2-cells are made of $\varphi$, $\gamma$, $F$ and $G$, we obtain a 2-category isomorphic in the 2-categorial sense to the free category \emph{Ad} of \cite{A74} (called \emph{Adj} in \cite{SS86}).
+If we consider the sub-2-category of the 2-category \emph{Cat} of small categories whose only 0-cells are $\cal A$ and $\cal B$, whose 1-cells are made of the functors $F$ and $G$, and whose 2-cells are made of the natural transformations $\varphi$ and $\gamma$, and other natural transformations built of these two together with $F$ and $G$ (as, for example, $F\gamma$, $GF\gamma$, etc.), we obtain a 2-category isomorphic in the 2-categorial sense to the free category \emph{Ad} of \cite{A74} (called \emph{Adj} in \cite{SS86}).
 This does not depend on the number of generators of our free adjunction, provided it is not zero, and they may be either on the $\cal A$ side or on the $\cal B$ side.

 The connection of our notion of free adjunction with the 2-category \emph{Ad} may also be construed as follows.
-In addition to what we have above, we should consider the adjunction freely generated by a different object on the $\cal A$ side, which altogether gives us four disjoint categories.
+In addition to what we have above, we should consider the adjunction freely generated by an object on the $\cal A$ side different from the generating object on the $\cal B$ side, which altogether gives us four categories with disjoint sets of objects and arrows.
 These four categories are isomorphic respectively to the categories \emph{Hom}$({\cal A},{\cal A})$, \emph{Hom}$({\cal A},{\cal B})$, \emph{Hom}$({\cal B},{\cal B})$ and \emph{Hom}$({\cal B},{\cal A})$ that may be found in the 2-categorial approach of \cite{A74} and the other references above.
 Roughly speaking, one has only to understand our freely generated objects as 1-cells, and add 0-cells, to pass to the 2-categorial approach.
 In contradistinction to that approach, we restrict ourselves to syntactically constructed free adjunctions within the category \emph{Cat}, and we make explicit the free generators, but the mathematical content is essentially the same.
 (The mathematical content changes by moving to a new level of categorification with the pseudoadjunctions of \cite{V92} and \cite{L00}.)

 We give a new simple proof of the following result of \cite{A74} (\emph{Corollaire} 2.8), which connects the category $\cal M$ of the free monad defined at the end of the preceding section with the category $\cal B$ of the adjunction freely generated by $0$ on the $\cal B$ side.
 This result is interesting for us, because it is at the base of a more complicated result concerning \emph{Frob} that we establish in Section~5.